up to 5 Miles

 Equipment: Most importantly, bring comfortable hiking shoes, at least 1-2 liter water bottle, backpack, rain gear, hat, and sunscreen.
 Weather can be varied, especially at the varying elevations of Logan Pass, so please be prepared with appropriate clothing, especially warm layers for potential snow and high winds.
 Binoculars are very useful, but optional, as well as any field guides that interest you.

-Join us on one of the most popular hikes in Glacier National Park!
+Join us on one of the most popular Glacier National Park hikes!
 After traveling up to iconic Logan Pass, we will venture back down the Going-to-the-Sun towards Lake McDonald.
-The hiking distance covers 5 miles and 730 elevation change.
+The hiking distance covers up to 5 miles and 730 elevation change.

 - This Glacier Institute program meets at 320 Nucleus Ave, Columbia Falls.